 Milkweeds all carry the name ‘Asclepias’ in front, named for the Greek god of healing and medicine; and their medicinal qualities were well known to indigenous peoples.
 They are classified as belonging in the Dogbane family, Apocynaceae.
 Milkweeds are a fascinating bunch with a wide range of characteristics.
 Certainly we we haven’t got time to look at them all, but the following are among the ones most frequently encountered, and knowing about them will give you a good beginning for understanding what you are actually looking at when you hear certain names, and then deciding which to include in your garden.

-First of all, the thug, Asclepius syriaca .
+First of all, the one that some call the ‘thug, Asclepius syriaca .
 The term ‘common milkweed’ refers specifically to this plant.
 Its flowers range from light green to pink-purple.
 It appears quickly in disturbed meadows and by roadsides, and grows vigorously from underground rhizomes, making it perhaps the most commonly seen of the milkweeds, hence the label.
 It also means that if you have a large amount of space it can spread out in, and let it be contained by other plants in competition, great; but it is probably not a good choice in a small home garden.

 Armitage, in his Native Plants for North American Gardens, says of A. syriaca that he would never put it in a garden, but “the further you get from the farm, the more the plant grows on you, especially if you stick your nose in the flower.”
-And I have to admit, I love it.
+I love it.
 The fragrance is wonderful, the flowers are huge, dense, and great pollinator attractors.
-The syriaca has deep tap roots, so it withstands drought, and casual removal, equally well.
-Some people refer to it as being a “runner.”
+A robust and beautiful plant.
+The syriaca has deep tap roots, so it withstands drought, and casual removal, equally well, but not transplanting.
+If happy it will from large dense colonies.
 Truly a great plant in the right spot.

 Next, Asclepius tuberosa.
 This milkweed is distinctive for its orange color.
 It carries the common name of butterfly weed in addition to 14 other names, including Canada root, fluxroot, yellow milkweed, butterfly love, butterfly flower, and Indian posy.
 It is highly attractive to nectaring butterflies who are drawn to its bright orange to yellowish, nectar-rich flowers.
 A. tuberosa is perfectly adapted to life in a home garden, staying in place with a long bloom season.
 Do not confuse this plant with the commonly called “butterfly bush,” which is the buddleia, or buddleia bush.
 Buddleia bush is native to China, and while its flowers do attract many butterflies, not one single butterfly in North America can use it as a host plant, a plant that will provide food for the emerging caterpillars.